Blog or Website? With SBI!...

 This "blog or website" web page has developed some notoriety among certain professional bloggers.
 They claim that we're "anti-blogging."
 We are not "anti-anything," unless that "anything" is a tool or strategy that won't help solopreneurs to succeed.

 This Web page has caused many bloggers to feel that SiteSell and Ken Evoy, founder of SiteSell Inc., are "anti-blogging."
-If anything, we're "pro-blogging," when blogging is the correct format for your planned e-business (click to read this excerpt from the SBI!
-Forums).
+If anything, we're "pro-blogging," when blogging is the correct format for your planned online business.

 We are "pro-whatever" helps you build a profitable online business.
 As you'll see, that includes certain types of businesses where we recommend blogging over SBI!.

 In case you're wondering, you can use WordPress, TypePad, Blogger and every popular blogging software with SBI!.
 For some small online businesses, doing both makes sense.

 This "blog or website" web page presents the state of blogging, as it exists today.
 It does not try to convince the reader that "blogging is bad."
 Instead, it shows you where and how blogging, when stripped of all hype and "everyone's doing it" mentality, fits into today's "small business Web."

 Blogging is just a different way to build a website.
 Its content is organized by the date/time of its "posts," which are what blogs call "web pages" (even the word "posts" suggests time-sensitivity).

 So why did it become so popular?
 It was not due to the journal format.
 Nor was it the heavy link-exchanging that bloggers do (Google discounts their importance).

 It was not blogging itself at all.
 Instead, it was a technology called "RSS" (which enables visitors to subscribe to your latest content) that caused blogging to enter the mainstream.